-"1-All" "2-1 Smith" Use "Zero" rather than "Love" in the Tie-break.
+"1-0 Jones" or "1-0 Jones/Smith" "1-All" "2-1 Smith" Use "Zero" rather than "Love" in the Tie-break.
 At the conclusion of the Tie-break, announce: "Game and set , 7-6" h.
-At the conclusion of the match, announce the winner: "Game, set and match Smith, (2 sets to 1), 6-4, 1-6, 7-6" In each set, call first the number of games won by the winner of the match. Ε. Match Tie-Break with No-Ad Scoring a.
+At the conclusion of the match, announce the winner: "Game, set and match Smith, (2 sets to 1), 6-4, 1-6, 7-6" In each set, call first the number of games won by the winner of the match.
+E. Match Tie-Break with No-Ad Scoring a.
 Start of match: "Ladies and Gentlemen, this match will consist of two tie-break sets, with no-ad scoring.
 A 10-point match tiebreak will be played at one set all." b.
-At Deuce: "Deciding point, receiver's choice."
-C. At One Set All: "A 10-point match tie-break will now be played to decide the match."
+At Deuce: "Deciding point, receiver's choice." c.
+At One Set All: "A 10-point match tie-break will now be played to decide the match."
 F. Code of Conduct a.
 Violations of the Point Penalty Schedule of the Code shall be announced in accordance with the following examples: "Code Violation, Delay of Game, Warning, Mr/Ms " "Code Violation, Racquet Abuse, Point Penalty, Mr/Ms " "Code Violation, Verbal Abuse, Default, Mr/Ms " b.
-Time Violations resulting from non-compliance with the Unreasonable Delay provision in the Code, shall be announced in accordance with the following: "Time Violation, Warning, Mr/Ms "
+Time Violations resulting from non-compliance with the Unreasonable Delay provision in the Code, shall be announced in accordance with the following: "Time Violation, Warning, Mr/Ms"

-Subsequent delays: "Time Violation, Point Penalty, Mr/Ms "

-c.
-After a Point Penalty announce the new score.

-G. Medical Time-Out

-a.
-When the Chair Umpire decides to call for the trainer, he/she shall announce:

-"The trainer has been called to the court"

-b.
-When the trainer has evaluated and is ready to start treatment, the Chair Umpire shall announce:

-"Mr/Ms is now receiving a medical time-out"

-c.
-To keep the opponent and trainer advised of the time remaining during the medical time-out, the Chair Umpire shall announce to them (but not to the crowd):

-"Two minutes remaining"

-"One minute remaining"

-"Thirty seconds remaining"

-"Treatment complete" then, after allowing the player sufficient time to replace socks and shoes, if needed, d.
+Subsequent delays: "Time Violation, Loss of Serve, Mr/Ms, Second Serve or Score" or "Time Violation, Point Penalty, Mr/Ms" C. After a Point Penalty or Game Penalty, announce the new score.
+G. Medical Time-Out a.
+When the Chair Umpire decides to call for the trainer, he/she shall announce: "The trainer has been called to the court" b.
+When the trainer has evaluated and is ready to start treatment, the Chair Umpire shall announce: "Mr/Ms is now receiving a medical time-out" C. To keep the opponent and trainer advised of the time remaining during the medical time-out, the Chair Umpire shall announce to them (but not to the crowd): "Two minutes remaining" "One minute remaining" "Thirty seconds remaining" "Treatment complete" then, after allowing the player sufficient time to replace socks and shoes, if needed, "Time" d.
 If there is no play within thirty (30) seconds after calling "Time", the delay is penalized in accordance with the Point Penalty Schedule.

-"Time"